Purpose/Objectives of the Chair/UNITWIN Network

 He previously worked at the University of Oxford, and in France, Switzerland, and the USA.
 He has played key roles in formulating and implementing the mountain chapter of ‘Agenda 21’ and the International Year of Mountains, 2002.
 He has written and edited 15 books and over 100 reports, papers, and articles on mountain issues.
 As a Principal Lead Author with the Inter-governmental Panel on Climate Change, he shared the 2007 Nobel Peace Prize with former US Vice-President Al Gore.
 In 2012, the King Albert I Memorial Foundation awarded him the King Albert Mountain Award: the citation states that “Martin Price, with his exceptional knowledge and his editorial competence, has played a vital role for the mountains of the world”.

 He has acted as a consultant on mountain issues to the European Commission, EEA, FAO, IUCN, UNDP, and UNEP; and on the human dimensions of global environmental change for the European Commission, International Social Science Council, US Forest Service, and US National Science Foundation.
-He has a long association with UNESCO’s Man and the Biosphere (MAB) Programme and, as Chair of the UK MAB Committee, is also a member of the International Coordinating Council of the MAB Programme, having served on the Bureau from 2013 to 2016.
+He has a long association with UNESCO’s Man and the Biosphere (MAB) Programme and, is Vice-Chair of the UK MAB Committee (former Chair), is also a member of the International Coordinating Council of the MAB Programme, having served on the Bureau from 2013 to 2016.
 During this period, he led the development of the 10-year strategy and action plan for the MAB Programme.

 - Price MF (2015) Mountains: A Very Short Introduction.
 Oxford University Press